Last Updated on November 12, 2020

 Sorry!
 The referral bonus has temporarily been put on hold as of July 31, 2020.

 It’s really easy.
 Especially if you’re already familiar with cash back reward programs apps like Ibotta.

 The first step is to earn cash back is to sign up and create a profile, which can be done online or through downloading the free app.

 Don’t have a smartphone?
 That’s okay!
 You don’t need one to use Checkout 51.
 You can do everything using their website if you prefer.

 2. Find Offers

-To find offers, simply browse through the offers for the week.
+To find grocery offers, simply browse through the offers that are updated every week.
 If you see one you like, load it to your profile by clicking on the + beside each offer.

-New offers go live on at midnight on Thursdays and are good until 11:59 PM the following Wednesday.
+New offers are updated every Thursday morning at 12:00 am (no matter what time zone you are in) and are good until the following Wednesday at 11:59 pm.
 You can set up push notifications and/or emails to be alerted when there are new offers and bonuses available.
 (If you’re a PC Optimum member, this step works pretty much the same way as it does with that program.)

 3. Make Your Purchases & Redeem Offers

 To redeem an offer, purchase the item(s) in store or online, and keep your receipt.
 From within the app or while logged into their website, select the items purchased from your redeem list.